When quality and CSR are accompanied by Delogue

 A structured product development management is crucial for Kvadrat.
 CSR strategies and a transparent workflow helped the Danish textile company improve their product development process.
 In this story, we learn more about them and how quality and CSR are accompanied by Delogue.

 Kvadrat was founded in 1968 by Poul Byriel and Erling Rasmussen and is one of Europe’s leading manufacturers of design textiles.
 Creating contemporary textiles products for private and public spaces, their design shows a dedication that goes beyond aesthetic, technological and artistic boundaries.
 Kvadrat is heavily rooted in the Scandinavian design DNA and is characterized by simplicity, color and innovation.
 With the ambition to innovate and vast experience in contemporary culture, Kvadrat collaborates with some of the world’s creative artists and designers.
 These collaborations push the boundaries of textile manufacturing, resulting in extraordinary art and design pieces.

 Kvadrat products include curtain textiles, upholstery fabrics, acoustic panels, rugs, accessories and various textile-related products.
-Their products play an important role in many of the world’s highly acclaimed architectural developments and institutions and are built to last.
+Their products play an important role in many of the world’s highly acclaimed architectural developments and institutions.
 Creating a big amount of different products while ensuring premium quality and their 10-year service guarantee, makes it crucial for Kvadrat to have a structured product development management: “For Kvadrat, product development means that we are constantly coordinating with our external designers and suppliers.
 Optimizing this communication is one of our biggest focus points, and using Delogue, we expect the platform to help with the flow of communication with our suppliers, and in general, add a better overview and simplicity to our daily work and projects.” – Project Manager at Kvadrat, Anne Kargaard explains.

 Minimizing the environmental impact

-Kvadrat has always been focused on minimizing the environmental impact from design to delivery.
-For example, suppliers are required to report their environmental performance on a quarterly basis.
-They are also invited to seminars to explore and discuss new approaches to production methods.
+Kvadrat is strongly focused on minimizing the environmental impact of their products, keeping a responsible approach on every stage of the procress – from design to end-product.
+Suppliers are required to report their environmental performance on a quarterly basis.
+They are also invited to events and seminars to explore and discuss sustainable options to manufacturing.